Cubs score 4 in 8th, send Athletics to 6th straight loss

 Yan Gomes followed with an RBI groundout and Nick Madrigal added an RBI single to give Chicago a three-run lead.
 Madrigal scored on a fielding error by right fielder Conner Capel and the Cubs clinched their fourth straight series win.

+"It was a huge win," Bellinger said.
+"Obviously, it was a struggle today early on.
+But throughout a long season, these types of games are going to happen.
+For us to come out on top and get a W in those circumstances was good."

-Marcus Stroman continued his strong start to the season, pitching six scoreless innings and striking out five.
+Marcus Stroman continued his strong start to the season, pitching six scoreless innings and striking out five to lower his ERA to 0.75.
 Mark Leiter Jr. (1-0) worked a scoreless seventh for his first win of the season.

+"I just feel good, mentally, physically, emotionally," Stroman said.
+"I just feel like I'm very in tune right now, on and off the field.
+I feel like the defense behind me is incredible.
+They're giving me more confidence.
+I feel like the vibe of the squad in the clubhouse is amazing.
+I feel like it's everything kind of playing into one."

 Oakland starter Ken Waldichuk pitched five scoreless innings, striking out five.
 Reliever Trevor May (2-3) managed to get just one out and was charged with three runs and the loss.